Let’s get started

 Assumptions for Anna's case study: Marginal tax rate is 32% including Medicare levy.
 Superannuation earns 3.5% pa income (taxed at 15%) and 3.0% pa capital gain (taxed at 10%).
 Non-super investment earns 3.5% pa income (taxed at marginal rate) and 3.0% pa capital gain (50% of gain taxed at marginal rate in final year when investments sold).
 Contributions / investments assumed to be made mid-way through the first year.
 Amounts shown are calculated in today’s dollars discounted for inflation of 2.5% pa.

-Assumptions for Chris and Paul's case study: Results in today's dollars.
-Projection done using ASIC Moneysmart Superannuation Calculator and using all default assumptions.
+Assumptions for Chris and Paul’s case study: Results in today's dollars.
+Projection done using ASIC Moneysmart Superannuation Calculator and using all default assumptions and a balanced investment option.
 Marginal tax rate is 32% including Medicare levy.